Vntage/CYKParser/README.md

 > Note: Determines whether a string belongs to the inputted grammar/language, does not show table

+> Test langauges from the document are not named correctly for clarity, knowing which language is which, they must be renamed as below, to work properly.

 Language must be in a text file specifically named: "CFG.txt", One Grammar at a time.

 Empty strings (epsilon) are not supported.
 This means: